 Milot Rashica should return here, while midfielder Philipp Bargfrede played his first minutes of the season last week as he returned from injury.

 |Borussia Dortmund||Bürki; Hakimi, Zagadou, Akanji, Guerreiro; Witsel, Weigl; Sancho; Reus, Brandt, Alcácer.|

 |Werder Bremen||Pavlenka; Gebre Selassie, Groß, Friedl; Lang, Bittencourt, J. Eggestein, M. Eggestein, Klaassen; Goller, Sargent.

 Head to Head Record

-Here is how each side has fared in their last five fixtures:
+Here's how each team has performed in their last five games: